-Cycling in a group safely and efficiently is one of the key skills of road cycling.
+Riding in a group safely and efficiently is one of the key skills of road cycling.
 However, the first few times you ride in a group it can be a confusing experience.
-Our video has all the essential information and techniques you need to know to stay safe, give you confidence and have an enjoyable time.
+We’ve got all the essential information and techniques you need in order to stay safe, ride with confidence and have an enjoyable time.

 - How to descend safely